Matthew Zorn

-Matthew Zorn is an American attorney.
-As of 2025, he is employed by the Department of Health and Human Services (HHS).
-Prior to his federal employment he was an adjunct faculty member at University of Houston School of Law where he taught cannabis and psychedelics law, and was known for successfully pursuing Freedom of Information Act releases from regulatory agencies.
-The publication Marijuana Moment said sources within HHS called him the agency's "psychedelics czar", and reporter Natalie Fertig of Politico said that he was hired as an HHS deputy general counsel.
+Matthew Zorn is an American attorney who does work in the area of cannabis and psychedelic law.
+As of 2025, he is employed by the United States Department of Health and Human Services (HHS) as a Deputy General Counsel.
+Prior to his federal employment, Zorn was an adjunct faculty member at University of Houston School of Law where he taught cannabis and psychedelic law, and was known for successfully pursuing Freedom of Information Act (FOIA) releases from regulatory agencies.
+Sources within the HHS have called him the agency's "psychedelics czar".
+Zorn wrote the Trump administration executive order on fast-tracking approval of psychedelics in April 2026.